Rating Scales for Employee Performance Reviews

 When the answer options have no relationship to each other (aren’t ordered or don't have any numeric relationship), you are asking a question that will generate nominal data.

 These are not technically rating scale questions, but are commonly found on review forms.

 Binary data is always an either or answer, with the most common example being yes or no.

 Deloitte collects binary data in 2 of the 4 questions on their review form.
 Google collects binary data on their upward reviews of managers.

 Ordinal = Ordered List

-There are two common ways to present rating scale answers, Numeric and Descriptiv.
-Here is what they mean…
+There are two common ways to present rating scale answers: numeric and descriptive.

 Example: “Score the employee’s leadership ability between 1 and 5.”

 Numeric scales only include numbers and rightfully get a lot of pushback.